AlexandreZanata/yt-downloader-desktop-FINEL/README.md

 1. **Open the Application**:
    - After starting the application, a window will open with a field to input the YouTube video URL.

-2. **Enter the YouTube URL**:
+2. **Enter the Video URL**:
-   - Paste the YouTube video URL in the text field.
+   - Paste the YouTube, Instagram, Facebook, or Twitter (X) video URL in the text field.

 3. **Choose the format**:
    - You will have three options to choose from: